Jfnaikk/Matrix-Digital-Rain-Processing-Sketch/README.md

 University: Massachusetts College of Art & Design
 Department: DMI Dynamic Media Institute

+Description:

-Description This Processing sketch creates a visual effect similar to the iconic "Matrix" code rain.
+This Processing sketch creates a visual effect similar to the iconic "Matrix" code rain.
 The "Matrix Effect" captures live video from a webcam, processes it into blocks, and displays the binary numbers in a monospaced font, where the appearance of "1" or "0" is based on the